The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 - Single click on an image file (jpg, gif) or PDF, to preview it in the window on the right.
 For other file types, there is no preview capability.

-- Drag and drop and image to move it from one category to another.
+- Drag and drop an image to move it from one category to another.

 - Double-click an item to open it in its default program.
 For example, a Word file (doc) would open in MS Word.

-Note: Image files (e.g. jpg, gif, etc.) are already previewed in Open Dental and will not open in a default program if double-clicked.
-The Item Info window will open instead.
+Note: Image files (e.g. JPEG, GIF, DICOM, etc.) are already previewed in Open Dental and do not open in a default program if double-clicked.
+The Item Info window opens instead.

 Images are sorted chronologically by the date and time created (hour/minute/seconds).
 To change the sort order, edit the date and/or time in the info window (see Image Info).